FooqX/GoldenRatio/README.md

 ```
 ## Contributing

-Please open an issue to discuss what you would like to change/add/improve.
+Pull requests are welcomed!
+For major changes, please open an issue to discuss what you would like to change/add/improve.

 ## License